From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Details of Our DiT-Based Data Generator and Video Dubber

 \myparagraph{Audio conditioning.} Audio features are extracted using the Whisper~\citep{radford2023whisper} encoder and then injected via an audio cross-attention layer placed after text cross-attention.
 Since visual tokens and audio features have different temporal resolutions (1 video token frame corresponds to 8 audio-feature frames, i.e., 1:8), for each video frame, we select the corresponding audio feature frames according to the timestamp, together with neighboring frames, forming a temporal window of size $n = 16$.
 This yields audio tokens $h_a \in \mathbb{R}^{(b \times f) \times n \times c}$, while video tokens are reshaped into $h_V \in \mathbb{R}^{(b \times f) \times (h'\times w') \times c}$, where $h'\times w'$ denotes the visual spatial size after patchification.
 Frame-wise cross-attention is then performed between the two modalities, where video tokens serve as queries and audio tokens as keys and values.
 Formally,

-\myparagraph{Reference conditioning.} The reference frame $I_{\text{ref}}$ is sampled from a different segment of the same video during training to prevent lip-shape leakage, while at inference from the target segment to provide visual cues under a similar head pose.
+\myparagraph{Reference conditioning.} Reference frames $\{\mI_{\text{ref}}^i\}_{i=1}^N$ are sampled from a different segment of the same video during training to prevent lip-shape leakage, while at inference from the target segment to provide visual cues under a similar head pose.